danishsshaikh/EncryptedDiary/README.md

 - Add	multiple	simultaneous	ﬁle	encryption	and	decryption support
 - Add	a	password	module	so	that	only	the	ones	with	the	correct password	can	access	the	program
-- Add	support	send	the	encrypted	ﬁles	via	email	directly	trough the	program
+- Add	support	send	the	encrypted	ﬁles	via	email	directly	through the	program
 - Make	the	program	more	secure
 - Add	some	kind	of	backup	methods